A Cosmic Entity

 may also be involved.

-If only two gods exist, and both are antithetical opposites of each other, then chances are the God of Evil
+If only two gods exist, and both are antithetical opposites of each other, the the Anti-God is likely to be the God of Evil

 is not The Anti-God to Eru Ilúvatar